notsibyl/danbooru/README.md

 <details>
   <summary>Details</summary>
   Xiaohongshu is a very closed-off social platform with strict risk control policies regarding external link sharing.
-For source links without a valid <code>xsec_token</code> (or with an expired one), the site always requires users to scan a QR code with the mobile app.Sometimes, even visiting links containing an invalid <code>xsec_token</code> can trigger weird risk control behavior and get your account forcibly logged out.
+For source links without a valid <code>xsec_token</code> (or with an expired one), the site always requires users to scan a QR code with the mobile app.
+Sometimes, even visiting links containing an invalid <code>xsec_token</code> can trigger weird risk control behavior and get your account forcibly logged out.
 </details>

 This script lets you view Xiaohongshu post sources on the PC web client using only the post ID — no need to open the mobile app.
 You just need to stay logged in.

 > [!TIP]
 > Because of the site’s strict risk control policies, the script doesn’t automatically fix bad links.
-When you reach the QR scan page, just click the “view link” option and wait a few seconds.
+When you reach the QR scan page, just click the "view note" and wait a few seconds.

 #### [Install](/src/fix-xhs-link.user.js?raw=1)